Revenue vs EBITDA Explained

 Can EBITDA be higher than revenue?

-No. EBITDA (earnings before interest, taxes, depreciation, and amortization) will be lower than revenue because it tells you how much revenue is left after subtracting the cost of goods sold and some other operational expenses.
+No. EBITDA (earnings before interest, taxes, depreciation, and amortization) will always be lower than revenue because it tells you how much revenue is left after subtracting the cost of goods sold and some other operational expenses.

 What is considered a good EBITDA-to-revenue ratio?